zengyang/zengyang.github.io/_pages/about.md

 ---

+Zengyang Li is an Associate Professor with the Department of Software Engineering of the School of Computer Science at Central China Normal University, Wuhan, China.
+His research interests are in Multilingual Software, Software Architecture, SE4AI, AI4SE, AI4EDU.
+He has published 80+ papers in prestigious journals (e.g., TOSEM, EMSE, JSS, IST, ASEJ), conferences (ASE, ICSE, ICSME, ESEM, ICPC), and books.

 工作经历
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.